denverpost/stateofhope/README.md

-About mental-illness
+About stateofhope
 ======
-The Denver Post's third foray into truly mobile-first, responsive, interactive storytelling on the web.

-This project seeks to shed light on issues facing those afflicted by mental illnesses.
+The Denver Post's interactive, respsonive template for the State of Hope CBD-oil investigation released Dec.
+7, 2014.

 Utilizes HTML5 video, D3/SVG and JavaScript to create immersion and HTML5/CSS3 for responsive design.

-Story by
+Story by John Ingold
-Photos by
+Photos by Joe Amon
-Video by
+Video by Lindsay Pierce
 Data by
-Design by Daniel J. Schneider and Jeff Neumann, The Denver Post
+Design by Daniel J. Schneider, The Denver Post

 List of codebase resources
 -----